astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 the same place, and are separated from the cyan sphere by the same spatial distance.
 However, the cyan and blue events are simultaneous, so we define the length of the object by the locations in space of these events.
-The magenta event is the same distance away, and therefore also measures the length of the object.
+The magenta event is the same distance away from the cyan event as the blue event, and therefore its location on the horizontal also measures the length of the object.

 If you increase the relative speed $\beta_R$ to about $0.67$, you will see that although the blue event is much further away, it also happens